gordon-cs/gordon-360-api/README.md

 `python3 gordon_360_tests.py` -- This runs all the tests.
 For both members and leaders.
 `python3 gordon_360_tests_member.py` -- This runs the tests for members.
 `python3 gordon_360_tests_leader.py` -- This runs the tests for leaders.

+### Manual Testing

+To manually test the API, use an API development/testing app like [Postman](https://www.getpostman.com/).
+* Here you can create HTTP requests to hit the API endpoints that you want to test, and see what data response you get back.
+* _Before you can call any normal API endpoints_, you must first call the authentication endpoint, which will give you a token.
+	* E.g. Call `localhost:3000/token` with the following (key, value) pairs in the request body: (username, _MYUSERNAME_), (grant_type, password), (password, _MYPASSWORD_).
+This will give me back a long token string.
+I then can copy that token and paste it in the Authorization header of another API request I want to make.
+* Making a normal API request:
+	* E.g. Call something like `localhost:3000/api/memberships/activity/AJG` and under Headers you will need two (as key, value pairs):
+		1. (`Content-Type`, `application/x-www-form-urlencoded`) - usually this is the content type.
+Subject to change, though.
+		2. (`Authorization`, `Bearer  [MYTOKEN]`)

 Team members: Eze Anyanwu, James Kempf, Adam Bartholomew